 Our generation is the first to have the means to make the transformation to a world with more prosperity and less inequality, to protect the diversity of nature and the stability of our climate, to peace and security.
 In such a world, everybody can thrive, from individual to multinational.

-The Sustainable Development Goals are our agenda for the world we want in 2030.
+The Sustainable Development Goals (SDGs) are our ‘to-do-list’ for the world we want in 2030.
 They are a form of civilization, a common language to which we have all committed ourselves.
-This makes it possible to work together on these goals.
+This makes it possible to work better together on these goals.

-All our activities together form an enabling environment for signatories and others, to (jointly) contribute to the SDGs.
+All activities together form an enabling environment for the SDG Charter Network, to (jointly) contribute to the SDGs.
 For highlights of the results, in numbers and pictures, click here.

-SDG Nederland: this is information in Dutch for a wider audience.
+SDG Nederland: this is our information website in Dutch for a wider audience.
 It is a stepping stone to more involvement and it is linked to the Gateway.

 We are still working on:

-SDG Impact Facility (“Symfonie”): where finance and expertise are pooled from public and private sources, in order to facilitate innovation which contributes to the SDGs.
+SDG Impact Facility (“Symfonie”): where existing (financial) instruments and expertise from public and private sources are pooled and coordinated, in order to facilitate innovation that serves the SDGs.

-The Charter is largely supported in-kind, by its Steering Committee members, Signatories and other partners.
-The Ministry of Foreign Affairs provides the main in-cash support for the SDG Charter Foundation.
+The SDG Charter Network’s activities are largely supported in-kind and in-cash, by its Steering Committee members and Signatories.
+The Ministry of Foreign Affairs provides the in-cash support for the supporting SDG Charter Bureau (secretariat).